Green Agate Marble

 - Unit: HSD (Shore Hardness Degree)

 - Definition: A measure of a material’s surface hardness, introduced by Albert F. Shore.
-It is determined using an elastic rebound method, where a striker pin is dropped onto the stone surface, and its rebound speed is measured.
+Determined using an elastic rebound method, where a striker pin is dropped onto the stone surface, and its rebound speed is measured.

 Practical Application:

-- Shore hardness objectively measures the hardness of the stone surface.
+- Shore hardness objectively evaluates the grinding and processing difficulty of the stone.

 (2) Bulk Density